 A Couple More Tips

 All businesses will take the Barbadian Dollar – there’s plenty who also take credit cards.
 However, many taxi drivers and restaurants also accept the American Dollar.
 The exchange is roughly one American Dollar to two Barbadian Dollars.

-Barbados tours booked through the hotel may be your best bet to find the best rate.
-Shop around as there’s several companies offering catamaran tours, snorkeling trips, deep sea fishing and many more adventures.
+Barbados tours booked through the hotel may be your best bet to finding the best rate.
+Shop around as there are several companies offering catamaran tours, snorkeling trips, deep sea fishing, and many more adventures.

 Have you been to Barbados?
 What’s your favorite place in the Caribbean?
 Would you prefer one of the all-inclusive resorts in Barbados or a more a-la-carte vacation?